-The registration fee is $76.50 for the first Cub Scout and $75 for each additional Cub Scout.
+The registration fee is $67.50 for the first Cub Scout and $65 for each additional Cub Scout.
 All youth entering 1st grade through age 17 must be registered with the Boy Scouts of America.
 Tot lots (ages 3-5) are $35.
-Volunteers (Boy Scouts, adults, junior staff) are $5 to cover the cost of the required t-shirt.
+Volunteers (adults; junior staff; Scouts in troops, crews and ships) are $10 to cover the cost of the required t-shirt.
 The registration fee includes a t-shirt, patch, program supplies, and water bottle.
 A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (going into 1st grade) are at camp.

-Volunteers: Many of volunteers are needed to make camp a success, so please consider volunteering.
-Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained) or girls ages 6-13.
-Boy Scouts (under the age of 14) can register as volunteers.
+Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
+Adult volunteers can also register non-Scouting siblings ages 3-5 (potty trained).
+Scouts in troops, crews and ships can register as volunteers.
 A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.

 Adult/Youth Ratio: Each pack must have a minimum of one adult register for every four youth registered per pack and per rank.
 Packs that don't meet this ratio cannot attend.
 For example, if the pack has two Wolves, one Bear, nine 4th grade Webelos Scouts and two 5th grade Webelos Scouts registering, six adults would need to attend camp each day.
 Volunteers do not need to be the same every day, but complete coverage for the pack's participants throughout the week is required.